yandexdataschool/Practical_RL/GRADING.md

 ## Final grade

-__Final grade__ is a sum of points, divided by 10 and rounded down.
+__Final grade__ is a sum of points, divided by 20 and rounded down.
 You cannot have a mark above 10.

 ## Recommended trajectory

-There will be ~11 assignments worth 10 points (more if you go beyond basic part) and also an optional course project for ~40 points.
+There will be several assignments and also an optional course project for ~40 points.

 It's ultimately your decision, but there are a few "recommended" course trajectories you may want to consider.

-### Hacker's way
- 1. Get through homeworks 1,2,4 (0 is optional) and 1-2 other of your choosing.
- 2. Suggest or pick a projects you really want to dive into.
- 3. get 40-50 points from homeworks, 30+ from project for an A.

-### Scholar's way
- 1. Get through homeworks 1,2,3,4 (0 is optional).
- 2. Pick 4+ other homeworks from the list
- 3. get A.